 Presented at Dia’s exhibition spaces in New York City and Beacon, François Morellet offers a focused exploration of the artist’s wide-ranging practice.
 The Dia:Chelsea installation includes a large selection of early abstract geometric paintings, key examples from Morellet’s later series and neon works, and his first intégration architecturale, titled Trames 3°-87°-93°-183° (1971/2017).
 Meanwhile, Dia:Beacon’s lower-level gallery features a new site-specific installation titled No End Neon (1990/2017), which was configured for Dia’s upstate venue in close collaboration with the Morellet estate and studio.
 This expansive presentation allows visitors to encounter Morellet’s practice alongside major installations of work by his American and European peers represented in Dia’s permanent collection.
 Organized by adjunct curator Béatrice Gross with assistant curator Megan Holly Witko, this survey constitutes the first in-depth examination of the artist’s work to be mounted in the United States in more than thirty years.

 François Morellet is made possible by significant support from Maggie Kayne.
-Additional support is provided by the Institut français, Paris, and the Cultural Services of the French Embassy in the United States.
+Generous support is provided by Frances Bowes, Nathalie and Charles de Gunzburg, and Marissa Sackler, Additional support is provided by Beth Rudin DeWoody, May and Samuel Rudin Family Foundation, Inc.; Institut français – Paris; and the Cultural Services of the French Embassy in the United States.